TRADITIONAL MOUNTAINEERING

 much more.
 Your cell phone could take the “search” out of search and rescue.

-Bottom line: add your digital cell phone to your Essential Systems when
+Bottom line: Add your common digital cell phone to your Essential Systems when

 traveling or climbing in the backcountry.